 - 1. Respond to the person with calmness and acknowledge their distress. - 2.
 Do not leave the person unattended. - 3.
-Contact the Public Safety Department (650) 738-7000. - 4.
-If no response from Public Safety, contact 9-1-1. - 5.
-Give your name, location and contact phone number. - 6.
-Describe the nature of the situation and provide name(s) of person(s) involved, if known, and any other pertinent information. - 7.
-The Public Safety Department will contact Psychological Services as appropriate.
+Contact the Department of Public Safety (650) 738-7000. - 4.
+Give your name, location and contact phone number. - Describe the nature of the situation and provide name(s) of person(s) involved, if known, and any other pertinent information. - 6.
+The Department of Public Safety will contact Psychological Services as appropriate.